McModknower/knowrob/src/semweb/README.md

 referred to as a "quad".

 However, in KnowRob, we consider additional context parameters as part of the triple itself.
-Such a triple with context parameters is referred to as `FramedTriple` within KnowRob.
+Such a triple with context parameters is referred to as "framed triple" within KnowRob.
 This is done to cope with uncertain statements, and statements that are only valid in a certain context (or frame).
 Nevertheless, KnowRob can make use of any quad store by internally *reifying* the contextualized triple into a set of triples without context parameters (see `StorageInterface`).

 #### Context Parameters of Triples

-The following table lists the context parameters that can be used in a `FramedTriple`:
+The following table lists the context parameters that can be used in a `Triple`:

 | Parameter     | Description                                                                  |
 |---------------|------------------------------------------------------------------------------|